Most navigation menus in dotCMS are controlled by a Navigation Macro. The Macro code being used in the Template is shown here:

 The Menu Link can also be configured to open in the same or an alternate window.
 Click "save and publish" to finish creating the Menu Link.
 Clicking on the Menu Link takes the user to the associated page/document.

-As in the example to the left, the Menu Link now exists on the navigation menu of all HTML pages that share the directory with the newly created Menu Link.
+The Menu Link will exist on the navigation menu of all HTML pages that share the directory with the newly created Menu Link.